header logo

 Man City 3 – 2 QPR and The Citizens crowned EPL champions after 44 year wait

 For many, Man City's victory might have been shocking because QPR had been defending to preserve the scoreline.
-But in reality, after learning that Bolton had been held to a draw, which meant QPR would still avoid relegation if they suffered a defeat, Mark Hughes's players lost their composure and determination.
-Therefore, the two goals for Man City seemed inevitable and were a deserved reward for the relentless efforts of the sky blue army.
+But in reality, after learning that Bolton had been held to a draw — which meant that QPR would still avoid relegation even if they suffered a defeat — Mark Hughes' players lost their composure and determination.
+Therefore, the two goals for Man City seemed inevitable and were a well-deserved reward for the relentless efforts of the sky-blue army.

-Such reactions from teams that were once on the brink of defeat have changed the course of seasons and the fate of clubs and/or nations in the process.
-Whether it's counterattacks with multiple objectives in enemy territory, late escapes when all seemed perilous, or simply the bizarre collapse of a seemingly unbeatable side.
-As neutral fans, the website admin of the bookmaker hopes to see more of these scenarios unfold in the upcoming matches.
+Such reactions from teams once on the brink of defeat have changed the course of seasons and the fate of clubs and nations in the process.
+Whether it's counterattacks with multiple objectives in enemy territory, late escapes when all seemed perilous, or simply the bizarre collapse of a seemingly unbeatable side, these moments have left lasting impacts.
+As neutral fans, we hope to see more of these scenarios unfold in the upcoming matches.

 See also: The best finisher in football all of time - Is Ronaldo No 1?